cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

    * - ``200 OK``
      - The properties requested were returned as a JSON string in the body of the response
    * - ``404 NOT FOUND``
-     - The entity (element or program) for which properties are being retreived was not found
+     - The entity or program for which properties are being retreived was not found

 Removing Tags